TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 _Multi-AZ Deployments:_
 DynamoDB supports Multi-AZ deployments, automatically replicating data across multiple Availability Zones within a region.
-Lambda runs your function in multiple Availability Zones to ensure that it is available to process events in case of a service interruption in a single zone.
+Lambda ensures that it is available to process events in case of a service interruption in a single zone.
 The core services used here are implictly resilent to Zonal Failures.

-_Lambda Reserved Concurrency:_ Helps in controlling the maximum number of concurrent invocations of a Lambda Function, Helps in throttling and prevents Resource Exhaustion
+_Lambda Reserved Concurrency:_
+Helps in controlling the maximum number of concurrent invocations of a Lambda Function, Helps in throttling and prevents Resource Exhaustion

 #### Scalability